hat-festival/glowing-hat/README.md

 - `y` goes from -1 at the bottom to +1 at the top
 - `z` goes from -1 at the back to +1 at the front

-For most of the modes, it makes sense for them orient themselves with respect to an axis, and pressing the `axis` button will cycle through `x`, `y` and `z`.
+For most of the modes, it makes sense for them to orient themselves with respect to an axis, and pressing the `axis` button will cycle through `x`, `y` and `z`.
 Holding this button will invert the direction of movement along or around that axis.

 ## Display modes